Bank of America laying off staff in Charlotte

-NEW YORK (AP) — Bank of America is cutting an unspecified number of positions in the Charlotte, North Carolina area.
+NEW YORK (AP) — Bank of America is cutting an unspecified number of positions in the Charlotte, North Carolina, area.

 A spokesman for the bank said Thursday that the jobs being cut are coming from Bank of America’s technology and operations unit and that all the employees affected are being offered an opportunity to apply for other open positions.